Xylococcus bicolor: Ecology

-Birds, including the California thrasher and scrub jay, eat its seeds.
+Birds, including the California thrasher and California scrub jay, eat its seeds.
 Hummingbirds, especially the resident Anna's hummingbird, drink nectar from its flowers.
 Various birds nest in the plant, and many use it for cover.

 While some chaparral plant species require fire to germinate seeds and reproduce, Xylococcus bicolor does not, nor does it require openings left by wildfires.
 As a chaparral member species it must have a means of coping with wildfire, and it does so by resprouting from the base after its top has burned away.
 This mechanism works very well, unless a second fire follows closely after the first.
 If a plant has not had time to sufficiently regenerate, it will probably perish.

 Reproductive crisis

 There is growing concern that this species is unable to produce young individuals in the wild.
 Despite producing thousands of drupes annually, many intensive searches had failed to find seedlings, and it was believed that the species could no longer reproduce by seeds.
 Complicating this predicament, the seeds of Xylococcus are still perfectly viable, with 61% of stones having at least one seed filled with live endosperm.
 One hypothesis put forward was that the seeds needed to pass through the digestive system of the now-extinct California grizzly bear to germinate, or that the stones containing the seeds need to be broken by the bear's strong jaws.

-Some experts, like Paul Zedler at the University of Wisconsin-Madison, contend that Xylococcus reproduction might simply encompass a larger timeframe than human observers might expect, similar to the long reproductive cycles in species like the giant sequoia, Sequoiadendron gigantea.
+Some experts, like Paul Zedler at the University of Wisconsin-Madison, contend that Xylococcus reproduction might simply encompass a larger timeframe than human observers might expect, similar to the long reproductive cycles in species like the giant sequoia.
 The giant sequoia annually produces 300,000 to 400,000 seeds, with many seedlings emerging from the duff on the forest floor, but only very few of these seedlings thrive unless conditions are correct.
 This means that despite the massive seed production, the giant sequoia seldom has young plants that can maintain the density of old groves.
 Some specimens of Xylococcus can live up to a century or more, and like the giant sequoia, produce thousands of their seeds annually through their drupes, meaning that perhaps their reproduction occurs on a longer ecological time scale.

 In 2008, a bioblitz in San Diego led to the discovery of 53 seedlings and possible saplings growing in Florida Canyon, Balboa Park.
 It was discovered that the following February, none of the 2008 seedlings had survived, although new ones had emerged, meaning that none of the seedlings could survive a full year.
 Many other seedlings have been found successfully growing, but they are difficult to monitor, and often in the path of development.
 Very few seedlings have been documented to survive more than year, although one 30-year old seedling has been found.